 Republicans often cite the 1619 Project as a cause for concern.
 The New York Times initiative, published in 2019, aimed to tell a fuller story of the country’s history by putting slavery at the center of America’s founding.

-Critical race theory popped into the mainstream last year when then-President Trump took aim at it and the 1619 Project during a White House event focused on the nation’s history.
+Critical race theory popped into the mainstream last September when then-President Trump took aim at it and the 1619 Project as part of a White House event focused on the nation’s history.
 He called both “a crusade against American history” and “ideological poison that ... will destroy our country.”

 HOW ARE STATES ADDRESSING IT?